tim-koko/website/content/en/services/openshift-virtualization-accelerator-package.md

 * **OpenShift Virtualization Fundamentals**: Conduct training sessions focused on KubeVirt essentials, helping the team understand the basics of Kubernetes-based virtualization tailored to the customer’s needs.
 * **OpenShift Virtualization Architecture & Strategy**: Overview of how OpenShift Virtualization will fit into their infrastructure, focusing on integration points, best practices, and architectural guidelines.
 * **PoC Environment Setup**: Deploy a dedicated PoC platform on the customer’s preferred environment, whether on-premises or on a public cloud.
-This sandboxed setup allows the team to explore KubeVirt functionalities, test workloads, and experiment with different configurations safely.
+This sandboxed setup allows the team to explore OpenShift Virtualization functionalities, test workload and experiment with different configurations.
 * **Hands-on Training**: Scenarios that allow the team to apply what they’ve learned, exploring tasks like creating or migrating virtual machines, managing resources, and testing different configurations within the PoC.

 &nbsp;